Absinthe, Almond, Black Currant and Cherry Cupcakes with Poppy Seeds

 Cut the butter into 2-inch pieces.
 Change to a paddle attachment and slowly add a few pieces of butter at a time.
 Continue beating until the mixture begins to look light and fluffy.
 Stop the mixer and scrape the bowl.
 Reduce the speed to low.
 Add the vanilla extract and continue to beat on LOW speed for 45 seconds.
 Once thoroughly combined, slowly add the port wine and 1/2 cup black current preserves, and then beat on medium to high speed until all ingredients are fully combined, an additional 45 to 60 seconds.

-Recipe courtesy The Cake Mamas, Cupcake Wars, 2011
+Recipe courtesy of The Cake Mamas, Cupcake Wars, 2011